dkratzert/StructureFinder/README.md

-# StructureDB
+# StructureFinder
-A pyQt base Structure database
+A crystal structure finder written in PyQt5 and Python3